HappyAreaBean/Pinger-PAPI-Expansion/README.md

 ---

 ### Information about the old version (Status)
+**Note:** The expansion name in v2.0 is still called `Status`, please consider to update to the latest version asap
 * Starting from version `v2.0`, you only need to use `status` as the placeholder identifier and you don't need to download the two versions separately
-  * **Note:** The expansion name in v2.0 is still called `Status`, please consider to update to the latest version asap
-  * All the old version may clean up later.

 ---